phoenixding/scdiff/README.md

 * __-t/--tf_dna__
 This specifies the TF-gene interaction data.
 In other words, it specifies the TF targets.
-Under the tf_dna directory, we provided a human TF-gene interaction file inferred using the strategy in our previous study (https://www.ncbi.nlm.nih.gov/pubmed/20219943).
+Under the tf_dna directory, we provided a [human TF-gene interaction file](tf_dna/Human_TF_targets.txt) and a [mouse TF-gene interaction file](tf_dna/Mouse_TF_targets.txt) inferred using the strategy in our previous study (https://www.ncbi.nlm.nih.gov/pubmed/20219943).
-Although this TF-gene interaction file is collected in human, it should be also able to apply to other close species such as mouse.
+Although this TF-gene interactions are collected in human and mouse, they should be also able to apply to other close species.
 Besides, in our previous work DREM (http://sb.cs.cmu.edu/drem/), we did collected the TF-gene interactions for common species including human, mouse, fry, E.coli, yeast, Arabidopsis.
 Please refer to  http://sb.cs.cmu.edu/drem/DREMmanual.pdf appendix B for complete details.
 Those TF-gene interaction files can be downloaded from our DREM software (https://github.com/phoenixding/idrem/tree/master/TFInput).